doiim/waku-chat-vue-plugin/README.md

 - `disconnectDelay`: (number) (optional) - Time in milisseconds which chat can be minimized before being disconnected.
 5 minutes if not set.
 - `groupMessagesTime`: (number) (optional) - Time in milisseconds which messages from the same sender can be grouped.
 1 minute if not set.
 - `messagesToDownload`: (number) (optional) - Max number of messages to retrieve when user connects to chat.
 Default 100 messages.
 - `messageAgeToDownload`: (number) (optional) - Max age of messages in milisseconds which messages would be downloaded when user connects to chat.
-Default 24h.
+Default not considering age of messages.
 - `showSystemMessages`: (boolean) (optional) - Show or not system messages.
 Default not show.
 - `userChangeNick`: (boolean) (optional) - Allow users to change their nicknames.
 - `cssConfig`:(Object) (optional) - Allow you to change css.
 ALl of them are optional, if you don’t set any of them, a default value will be applied.
 They are: